andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 After walking around Oslo for a couple days I take in a breath of fresh air and it hits me how polluted American cities are.
-The streets of Oslo are mostly devoid of automobiles, owing to it's walkability and fabulous public transit system, and based on an informal survey it feels like 90% of the cars on the road are electric.
+The streets of Oslo are mostly devoid of automobiles, owing to it's walkability and fabulous public transit system.
+Based on a *vibes only* informal personal survey it feels like 90% of the cars on the road are electric.

+For a European capital I'm amazed at how intimate Oslo feels.
+With a metropolitan population of 1.5 million, Oslo would slot 42nd in the US metro area population rankings, between Oklahoma City and Milwaukee.
+Which seems preposterous to me.
+While I've never really considered the population of the Oslo Metropolitan Area, I still can't believe that it's comparable to *Oklahoma City*.

+What Oklahoma City lacks in transit and density Oslo boasts in droves.
+At any point you're no more than a block or two from a subway, tramway, or bus route that can efficiently ferry you about the city.
+Due to its relatively small footprint (from a quick glance at a map it seems at least 75% of the city would fit inside a 5 mile radius of the city center) it feels like everywhere in Oslo is *20 minutes away*.

+3-0 win for V&aring;larenga against Hamarkameratene

 Oslo as a great place to live
 * Public transit
 * Not many cars